 Another example is asking your audience to check out your website or email you.
 This works well at networking events where you hand out business cards and other promotional materials.
 You can also create a landing page and custom email account just for the event to get insights into how well it went.

 Granted, this type of advertising doesn’t work in reverse.
 Telling your online audience to go watch an ad you’re streaming on TV or listen to it on the radio makes little sense.
 But you can always ask them if they have seen your content on traditional media and how much they liked it.

 Integrating and using similar content on both traditional and digital media can help maximize a brand’s outreach.

 Incorporating digital and traditional marketing methods lets you reach audiences you wouldn't otherwise.
 A way to go about this is by adding your website address to any advertising you do.

 For example, let's say you run commercials addressing customer pain points.
 You may not have time to go super into detail in the commercial.
 But, by adding a link to learn more at the end, you have a way for viewers to learn more about your product/service.

 The mix of media types in marketing combines a company’s communication channel to meet its marketing goals.

 For example, podcasts are essentially a radio format and they can be streamed on the radio.
 But it’s also good practice to record the visual part and stream it simultaneously on YouTube, Twitch, or another streaming platform.

-Another example is adding QR codes to product packaging, promotional materials, etc. With more than 3 billion smartphone users globally, it's a more convenient way for your audience to access your digital resources.
+Another example is generating dynamic QR codes for product packaging, promotional materials, etc. With more than 3 billion smartphone users globally, it's a more convenient way for your audience to access your digital resources.
 Instead of memorizing a URL or googling your brand.
-A QR code will take them to a specific location.
+QR codes are safe from a security point of view - provided the codes are generated using a secure QR code generator. code will take them to a specific location.